 Meanwhile unto that garden green Had come the Princess, and with her A maiden that she held right dear, Who knew the inmost of her mind.
-Those twain, as the warm scented wind Played with their raiment or their hair, Had late been running here and there, Chasing each other merrily,
+Now those twain, as the scented wind Played with their raiment or their hair, Had late been running here and there, Chasing each other merrily, As maids do, thinking no one by; But now, well wearied therewithal, Had let their gathered garments fall About their feet, and slowly went: And through the leaves a murmur sent, As of two happy doves that sing The soft returning of the spring.